SaharaScripters/.github/profile/README.md

 - 🛒 **Check out our [Tebex Store](https://saharascripters.tebex.io/)** for a wide range of high-quality free and premium scripts to enhance your FiveM server.

 ## 📚 Documentation
-🔍 **Explore our [Documentation](https://saharascripters.gitbook.io/docs)** for everything you need to get started with our scripts and tools. 📚 Stay informed and make the most out of what we offer!
+🔍 **Explore our [Documentation](https://saharascripters.gitbook.io/docs)** for everything you need to get started with our scripts and tools.

 ## 🌐 Connect With Us
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?style=for-the-badge&logo=discord&logoColor=white)](https://discord.gg/kQxzuyqnkR)